-When the engine is not running, but the ignition is on, this gauge displays the battery voltage in DC volts.
+When the engine is not running, but the ignition is turned on, this gauge shows the battery's state of charge in DC volts.

 When the engine is running, this gauge shows the condition of the charging system.
 The vehicle's charging system regulates voltage based on the state of charge of the battery.
 The voltmeter may fluctuate.
 This is normal.
 Readings between the low and high warning zones indicate the normal operating range.
-Readings in the low warning zone can occur when a large number of electrical accessories are operating in the vehicle and the engine is left idling for an extended period.
+Readings in the low warning zone may occur when a large number of electrical accessories are operating in the vehicle and the engine is left idling for an extended period.

 If there is a problem with the battery charging system, a SERVICE BATTERY CHARGING SYSTEM message will appear in the Driver Information Center (DIC) and/or the charging system light comes on.
-See Battery Voltage and Charging Messages \$ 137 for more information.
+See Battery Voltage and Charging Messages \$ 130 for more information.